Charles McRae: College career

 McRae played football at the University of Tennessee, first as a defensive lineman under coach Ken Donahue and the last two and a half years as offensive tackle under offensive coordinator and line coach, Phillip Fulmer, earning All-SEC and Academic All-SEC honors.
-McRae studied physics, computer science and history, graduating with a bachelor's degree in history in May 1991.
+McRae studied physics, computer science, and history, graduating with a bachelor's degree in history in May 1991.

 Professional career

-McRae was drafted in the first round of the 1991 NFL Draft by the Tampa Bay Buccaneers, and was the first offensive player selected.
+McRae was selected in the first round of the 1991 NFL draft by the Tampa Bay Buccaneers with the seventh overall pick and was the first offensive player selected.
 When his Volunteers teammate Antone Davis was selected with the eighth pick, it marked the first time in NFL Draft history that one school produced two top-10 selected offensive tackles in the same year.
 Charles signed with the Oakland Raiders in March 1996 as an unrestricted free agent where he spent one year as an offensive tackle and guard.

-Business/Post Athletic Career
+Business/post athletic career

 McRae returned to the University of Tennessee's Haslam College of Business in 2000 and earned a Master of Business Administration (MBA) degree in December 2002.

 Upon graduation, McRae was chosen to be the first Administrator for Vista Radiology, PC, in March 2003, a position he held until October 2011.
 November 2011, McRae joined Columbus Radiology as CEO.
-Columbus Radiology was acquired by Radiology Partners in August, 2016.
+Columbus Radiology was acquired by Radiology Partners in August 2016.
+In April 2022, Charles joined Envision Healthcare as Service Line Executive for the Anesthesiology Service Line.

-June 2013, Charles McRae was elected to the board of directors of the Radiology Business Management Association (RBMA) and appointed to serve as Chair of the RBMA's Radiology Integration Models Task Force.
+In June 2013, Charles McRae was elected to the board of directors of the Radiology Business Management Association (RBMA) and appointed to serve as Chair of the RBMA's Radiology Integration Models Task Force.